stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

-This would have created a **two-way binding** with the component’s parent.
-Whenever the parent would assign a new value, it would be propagated to the child.
+This would have created a **two-way data binding** with the component’s parent.
+Whenever the parent would assign a new value to `foo`, or change the existing one, this would be propagated to the child too, and vice-versa; this is how two-way data binding operates by design.
-And vice-versa, if the component assigns a new value it will be copied to the parent; this is how a two-way data binding operates.

-This, while helpful, isn’t a very common scenario in my experience.
-That’s why Angular has finally introduced the new process of one-way bindings.
+While helpful, this isn’t a very common scenario in my experience, because it has its drawbacks: mostly, in complex applications it may become more difficult to reason about, and it can have heavy performance implications.

-These create just a single watch, that watches for changes within the parent and syncs them to the child.
-As a result we gain performance (by cutting in half the amount of watches created) and things become less error "friendly".
+That’s why Angular has introduced one-way data bindings: these create just a single *watcher*, watching for changes on the parent and propagating them to the child.
+As a result we gain performance (by cutting in half the amount of watchers created) and things become less "error friendly".

 The syntax is similar to the code below: